Home > Analyses > Consumer Defensive > Anheuser-Busch InBev SA/NV

 Risk Analysis

-Below is a summary table outlining the key risks facing Anheuser-Busch InBev SA/NV, including their likelihood and potential impact on investors:
+Below is a detailed table summarizing key risks facing Anheuser-Busch InBev SA/NV as of 2026:

 CategoryDescriptionProbabilityImpact